summertriangle-dev/usdzconvert-docker/README.md

 The usdzconvert tool included in this repo is copied directly from USDPython 0.63; the full installer is available from developer.apple.com.

-The original license for USDPython is in LICENSE.txt.
+The original license for USDPython is in `usdzconvert/LICENSE.txt`.

 ### Example usage: